17 Ideas For Mental Health Awareness Month Activities In Your Workplace

 It's been proven that practicing gratitude daily boosts positivity and improves mood.
 Those who practice it regularly report feeling better in general.
 Request that your staff participates in a thankfulness challenge.

-This may be as basic as writing down one thing they're grateful for each evening in the creative wall.
+This may be as basic as writing down one thing they're grateful for each evening on the creative wall.
 You might even set up a virtual or in-person bulletin board.
-Such a board will allow people to anonymously post what they're grateful for.
+Such a board will allow people to post what they're grateful for anonymously.

 16. Donate or Volunteer

 There are dozens of organizations dedicated to mental health promotion.
 Consider donating to one of them this month.
 You might also see if any local groups can enjoy your resources or time.
 Domestic abuse shelters frequently need household goods.

 Volunteers are needed to answer crisis hotlines at some clinics.
 You can donate and ask your co-workers to do the same.
 It's also a means to enhance social health and improve mental health!

 “My dark days made me stronger.
 Or maybe I already was strong, and they made me prove it.” – Emery Lord